robertdavidwest/blockchain/README.md

 - mining / proof of work.
 DONE (for single minor)
 - Tx fees/Gas

-- Miners should validate blocks produced by other miners and add to their copy of the blockchain or reject if invalid
+- Miners should validate blocks produced by other miners and add to their copy of the blockchain or reject if invalid.
+DONE

 ### FRONT END: